LSun/cashalpha/README.md

 The alpha version of the `cashr` package

-`cash`: Correlated Adaptive Shrinkage in R, using Empirical Bayes
+`cashr`: Correlated Adaptive Shrinkage in R, using Empirical Bayes

 Install by running in R: